datanav/docs/training/030_dtl/030_Intermediate.rst

 .. code-block:: json

 	{
-	  "salesforce-accounts:country": "DK",
+	  "sesam-account:country": "DK",
-	  "salesforce-accounts:id": 40,
+	  "sesam-account:id": 40,
-	  "salesforce-accounts:phone": "1-894-115-3398",
+	  "sesam-account:phone": "1-894-115-3398",
-	  "salesforce-accounts:phone-ni": "~:salesforce-contacts:1-894-115-3398",
+	  "sesam-account:phone-ni": "~:sesam-contact:1-894-115-3398",
-	  "salesforce-accounts:position": "CEO",
+	  "sesam-account:position": "CEO",
-	  "rdf:type": "~:salesforce:Account"
+	  "rdf:type": "~:sesam:Account"
 	}

-As can be seen from the above output, the property ``"salesforce-accounts:phone-ni"`` is the namespace that tells you that this is your recently created NI.
-The value of your NI is in practice your foreign key and tells you that the value of "phone" is a reference to the pipe named ``"salesforce-contacts"``.
+As can be seen from the above output, the property ``"sesam-account:phone-ni"`` is the namespace that tells you that this is your recently created NI.
+The value of your NI is in practice your foreign key and tells you that the value of "phone" is a reference to the pipe named ``"sesam-contact"``.

 Finally, as mentioned initially, the NI is in reality a URI, and as such you can press your NIs and navigate your Sesam node with respect to how data is semantically linked in your node.